Don't just manage abuse, end it.

 This depends on the client and their agreement with Frontline.
 But updates can range from every quarter to a year.

-Why isn’t Lizzie trained using police or healthcare data?
+Why isn’t Lizzy trained using police or healthcare data?

-Using either police or healthcare data to build Lizzie would make her less accurate.
-We conducted research which showed that different types of people approach different types of services for help.
-Therefore, building Lizzie using police information would make her less accurate in healthcare settings, and vice versa.
+Using either police or healthcare data to build Lizzy would make her less accurate.
+Our research showed that different types of people approach different types of services for help.
+Therefore, building Lizzy using police information would make her less accurate in healthcare settings, and vice versa.

-At Frontline, we believe the conversation needs to be less about “why didn’t the victim leave” and more about “why didn’t the perpetrator stop!”
-To get there we are building tools that help us understand more about perpetrators.
+At Frontline, we believe the conversation needs to focus less on why victims don't leave, and more on why perpetrators don't stop abusing them.
+To get there, we are building tools to help us understand perpetrators' behaviour better.

 Do you take the gendered approach to domestic violence?